availproject/avail-light/README.md

 `avail-light` is a data availability light client with the following functionalities:

 * Listening on the Avail network for finalized blocks
-* Calculating confidence for a number of *cells* (`N`) in a matrix, where *cell* is defined as a `{row, col}` pair.
-* Random sampling and proof verification of a predetermined number of cells on each new block. `N` depends on the percentage of certainty the light client wants to achieve.
+* Random sampling and proof verification of a predetermined number of cells (`{row, col}` pairs) on each new block.
+After successful block verification, confidence is calculated for a number of *cells* (`N`) in a matrix, with `N` depending on the percentage of certainty the light client wants to achieve.
 * Data reconstruction through application client (WIP).
+* HTTP endpoints exposing relevant data, both from the light and application clients

 ### Modes of Operation

 1. **Light-client Mode**: The basic mode of operation and is always active no matter the mode selected.
 If an `App_ID` is not provided (or is =0), this mode will commence.
-On each header received the client does random sampling using two mechanisms.
+On each header received the client does random sampling using two mechanisms:

     1. DHT - client first tries to retrieve cells via Kademlia.
 	2. RPC - if DHT retrieve fails, the client uses RPC calls to Avail nodes to retrieve the needed cells.
+The cells not already found in the DHT will be uploaded.

 	Once the data is received, light client verifies individual cells and calculates the confidence, which is then stored locally.